 My long-winded and very roundabout point is this: if you’re not doing anything else today, on the winter solstice (or maybe it is tomorrow? whatever), you should at least get dressed.
 Right?
 And if you’re bothering to get dressed, why not do it in style?
 See below for some solstice outfit inspiration (updated annually with an additional newly created ensemble!) for either ignoring or celebrating the gods and the earth, the light, and the dark.
 Either way, you’ll look marvelous.

-Please note that while you may click on the first five ensembles for a link to a page that will show you details for the items used, the remainder were created using a site that no longer exists, and those details are now lost…
+Please note that while you may click on the first six ensembles for a link to a page that will show you details for the items used, the remainder were created using a site that no longer exists, and those details are now lost…

 Someone inquired as to whether I would be sharing a Yule/Midwinter playlist this year, but alas, I have had no time.
 I have, however, put together a small collection of my frozen playlists of yesteryear.
 Please to enjoy throughout this week before your winter holiday.